-The International Internship Program (IIP) offers guidance and financial support to undergraduates who wish to undertake a summer internship abroad.
+The International Internship Program (IIP) seeks to provide Princeton students with the opportunity to experience a work environment abroad that allows them to explore and expand their academic interests and career goals.
+Immersion in a work environment in a different culture equips students with skills that go beyond the specific internship experience and contributes to their development as leaders in a globalized world.
+IIP offers guidance and financial support to undergraduates who wish to undertake an 8 week summer internship abroad.
 The IIP staff helps students to select internships from a list of placements prearranged by IIP as well as to research and secure their own internships independently.
 Interns have held positions in the media, education, public health, government and nongovernmental organizations, as well as in financial and research institutions.
-IIP also coordinates the Princeton in France Program and the German Summer Work Program, which provide placements in France and German-speaking countries, respectively.
+IIP also coordinates the Princeton in France Program which provides students with the opportunity to be introduced to French culture through 4-8 week internship placements.

-The PEI/Grand Challenges (PEI/GC) Internship Program offers Princeton undergraduates the opportunity to complement their academic interests with hands-on, independent research and project experiences during the summer.
-Students interested in exploring global environmental problems related to energy and climate, infectious disease and global health, sustainable development in resource-scarce regions of the world, and environmental sustainability are encouraged to apply.
-Placements through the PEI/GC Internship Program include both domestic and international locations.
+The HMEI Internship Program offers Princeton undergraduates the opportunity to complement their academic interests with hands-on, independent research and project experiences during the summer.
+Students interested in exploring global environmental problems are encouraged to apply.
+Placements through the HMEI Internship Program include both domestic and international locations.

 Fellowships and Scholarships